matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 2. we were loading the ENV json and then rewriting it to disk, but it wasn't being reloaded in memory. we should have sanity checks next time in between stages of the pipeline to check things like this, or better yet, separate out each stage of the pipeline entirely.
 3. importing modules caused the ENV json in each one to load at the start meaning it was stale after new json was created. again we should be using sanity checks at each stage to verify that assumptions made in the code are actually true.

-## SQL DB Transition instead of pandas
+### Task: SQL DB Transition instead of pandas

 - service-askoski will definitely have to change because it's will no longer load pickle files but make SQL queries?  possibly models-askoski will change
 - keep data askoski pipeline to process data but load exports into mySQL to be used in production

-### Move all scripts and post-processed data out of UCBDATA & UCBD2
+### Task: Move all scripts and post-processed data out of UCBDATA & UCBD2

     - *Don't delete the encrypted files o/w you have to wait for the next data dump*
     - verify data is encrypted before moving out of UCBDATA - actually just keep here according to Zach